PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

                           - For example, OP-TEE, the secure world OS.
 This typically switches to Normal world.
     BL33                Third-stage bootloader, part three:
                           - For example, U-Boot, the Normal world bootloader.
-                          - Also referred to as non-trusted world firmware (NT-FW).
+                          - Also referred to as Non-Trusted world firmware (NT-FW).
     DTB                 Device tree binary
     EL                  Execution level
     FIP                 Firmware image package.
 This is a "simple filesystem" for